Configure SAML with Okta

 Last NameAttribute, go to System Console > Site Configuration > Users and Teams, then set Teammate Name Display to Show first and last name.
 This is recommended for a better user experience.

-Once complete, and to confirm SAML SSO is successfully enabled, switch your System Administrator account from email to SAML-based authentication via Account Settings > General > Sign-in Method > Switch to SAML SSO, then sign in with your SAML credentials to complete the switch.
+Once complete, and to confirm SAML SSO is successfully enabled, switch your System Administrator account from email to SAML-based authentication from your profile picture via Profile > Security > Sign-in Method > Switch to SAML SSO, then log in with your SAML credentials to complete the switch.

 We also recommend that you post an announcement for your users to explain how the migration will work.